-- FMT_MTD.1.1 The TSF shall restrict the ability to [selection: change_default, query, modify, delete, clear, [assignment: other operations]] the [assignment: transport key] to [assignment: the authorized personnel of the passport issuing authorities]. - [Note 6-10] This requirement has to do with the configuration of transport key used to transport the TOE between locations of the passport issuing authorities in Phase 3.
+FMT_MTD.1.1 The TSF shall restrict the ability to [selection: change_default, query, modify, delete, clear, [assignment: other operations]] the [assignment: transport key] to [assignment: the authorized personnel of the passport issuing authorities].

+[Note 6-14] This requirement has to do with the configuration of transport key used to transport the TOE between locations of the passport issuing authorities in Phase 3.

-6.1.27 FMT_SMF.1 Specification of management functions
+6.1.36 FMT_SMF.1 Specification of management functions

-FMT_SMF.1.1 The TSF shall be capable of performing the following management functions: [assignment: modification of transport key].
+FMT_SMF.1.1 The TSF shall be capable of performing the following management functions: [assignment: modification of transport key and disabling the BAC function].

-6.1.28 FMT_SMR.1 Security roles
+6.1.37 FMT_SMR.1 Security roles

 Hierarchical to: No other components.
-Dependencies: FIA UID.1 Timing of identification
+Dependencies: FIA_UID.1 Timing of identification